flybywiresim/docs/docs/fbw-a32nx/feature-guides/gsxintegration/profile.md

 There's a few things in the developer profile that the team felt were best to adjust to have the most seamless experience.
 Below you can find those alterations made.

 ### Entry-ways
-The follow doors were disabled as they cannot be opened on the current A32NX Model.
-When we release our custom model this will of course be reflected in the developer profile
+The following doors were disabled as they cannot be opened on the current A32NX Model.
+When we release our custom model this will of course be reflected in the developer profile.

 - FWD Service Door
 - AFT Cargo Door